tuckerweibell/recipe/src/components/EzField/EzField.md

 If you have fewer than 6 items, consider using [radio buttons](/components/ez-field#multiple-choice-input-field) instead.

 - Use `type="autosuggest"` to enable the user to pick from a filtered list of available options.
-- Use `onSelectionChange` to to identify the selected item.
+- Use `onSelectionChange` to identify the selected item.
 - Use `onFilter` to react to user text input, in order to filter options to match.
 When updating the options list, it is strongly recommended that results are first sorted so that options are listed in the order in which the term appears earliest.
 For example, when searching "al", "**Al**bany, New York" appears before "T**al**lahassee, Florida".

 When providing